 \subsection{Cooperative Human Runner Tracking}

 To further validate our method's practicality, we deploy the swarm system to track a human runner.
-The runner's motion transitions between walking ($\sim1m/s$) and running ($\sim2.5m/s$).
-The swarm uses the same LiDAR setup as Sec.\ref{sec:Agile Swarm Tracking in Dense Forest}.
+The runner transitions between walking ($\sim1~m/s$) and running ($\sim2.5~m/s$).
+The swarm uses the same LiDAR setup as Sec.~\ref{sec:Swarm Tracking in Dense Forest}.
 The runner wears a high-reflectivity vest for fast LiDAR detection.
-Fig.\ref{fig:FM_exp}(a) shows the scenario and the target route.
-Fig.\ref{fig:FM_exp}(b) is a composite image recording the swarm motion when the target is running through a gate.
-To preserve target visibility, the trackers flexibly compress the swarm distribution to traverse the constrained gateway and then elastically resume the tetrahedron tracking formation in open space, demonstrating the agility of our swarm.
-Fig.\ref{fig:FM_exp}(c) presents Insta360 snapshots when the target walks through pillar obstacles.
+Fig.~\ref{fig:FM_exp}(a) shows the scenario and target route.
+Fig.~\ref{fig:FM_exp}(b) is a composite image recording the swarm motion when the target runs through a gate.
+To preserve target visibility, the trackers flexibly compress the swarm distribution to traverse the constrained gateway and then elastically resume the tetrahedron tracking formation in open space, demonstrating swarm adaptability.
+Fig.~\ref{fig:FM_exp}(c) presents Insta360 snapshots when the target walks through pillar obstacles.
 Driven by SSDFs, the swarm rotates the distribution to avoid occlusions.
-The swarm's full visibility throughout the target's walking and running phases also confirms the system's reactive adaptation to target velocity changes.
+Full visibility throughout walking and running phases confirms the system's reactive adaptation to target velocity changes.